Ensiferum: From Afar and Unsung Heroes (2009−2012)

 Ensiferum released their fourth studio album, From Afar, on 9 September 2009 with Spinefarm Records.
 The album was produced by Nightwish producer Tero Kinnunen and Victory Songs producer Janne Joutsenniemi, and it was mixed by producer Hiili Hiilesmaa.
 The limited edition of the album includes a cover of Swedish folk rock group Nordman with guest vocalist Heri Joensen of Faroese band Týr.
 Following the release, the group embarked on a European tour with Estonian folk metal band Metsatöll and Finnish melodic death metal band Tracedawn.
-In October they performed at Hellflame Festival – The South Side of Hell and Devil's Revenge festival in Germany, and Tattoo the Mind in France.
+In October, they performed at Hellflame Festival – The South Side of Hell and Devil's Revenge festival in Germany, and Tattoo the Mind in France.
 Ensiferum performed on the second day of the inaugural Screamfest Festival in Sydney, Australia, on New Years Day 2010.
-In November/December they toured North America with Ex Deo (on selected dates), and Blackguard.
+In November/December, they toured North America with Ex Deo (on selected dates) and Blackguard.

-Ensiferum were also confirmed to play Bloodstock Open Air at Catton Hall, United Kingdom in 2010.
+Ensiferum were also confirmed to play Bloodstock Open Air at Catton Hall, UK in 2010.
 In October 2010, Ensiferum embarked on their first ever South African tour.
 This tour consisted of four shows in two cities, and they were accompanied by numerous local metal bands including Riddare av Koden, Empery and All Forlorn.
 The final show, at The Black Dahlia in Johannesburg, was filmed to potentially appear on their next live DVD.
-In early 2011 Ensiferum embarked on The Ugly World Tour 2011 with labelmates Children of Bodom, Amon Amarth, Machinae Supremacy supporting them for segments of their tour in the US and Canada.
-The tour took place within a 4-month period of time and spanned 23 countries.
+In early 2011, Ensiferum embarked on The Ugly World Tour 2011 with labelmates Children of Bodom, Amon Amarth, Machinae Supremacy supporting them for segments of their tour in the US and Canada.
+The tour took place within a four-month period of time and spanned 23 countries.

-The band's fifth studio album, Unsung Heroes, was released on 24 August 2012.
-It's also their final album for Spinefarm Records.
+The band's fifth studio album, Unsung Heroes, was released on 24 August 2012, their final album for Spinefarm Records.
 The next year, Ensiferum signed with Metal Blade Records after thirteen years with their previous label.
 After release of the album, Ensiferum embarked on a tour of Europe and South America.